NxPKG/khulnasoft-docs/content/email-routing/get-started/_index.md

 # Get started

 To enable Email Routing, start by creating a custom email address linked to a destination address or Email Worker.
 This forms an **email rule**.
-You can enable or disable rules from the Cloudflare dashboard.
+You can enable or disable rules from the Khulnasoft dashboard.
 Refer to [Enable Email Routing](/email-routing/get-started/enable-email-routing) for more details.

 Custom addresses you create with Email Routing work as forward addresses only.
 Emails sent to custom addresses are forwarded by Email Routing to your destination inbox.
-Cloudflare does not process outbound email, and does not have an SMTP server.
+Khulnasoft does not process outbound email, and does not have an SMTP server.

 The first time you access Email Routing, you will see a wizard guiding you through the process of creating email rules.
 You can skip the wizard and add rules manually.